American breakfast daily, 5 lunches, 4 dinners including a Peking Duck welcome dinner in Beijing and a farewell dinner in Shanghai

 Day 8 GUILIN–SHANGHAI

 Fly to Shanghai, China’s most populous city and center of trade and industry.
-This evening, sip a drink as you CRUISE on the Huangpu River for stunning views of the Bund.
+This evening, consider an optional cruise on the Huangpu River for stunning views of the Bund.

 Day 9 SHANGHAI

-This morning, your sightseeing starts at the YU YUAN GARDENS, dating back to the Ming Dynasty.
-Then, learn about the silk-making process at a SILK FACTORY.
-For lunch, stop at a local restaurant for lunch featuring XIAOLONGBAO, Shanghai’s most famous dish.
+This morning, your sightseeing starts with a stroll along the Bund, the city’s riverfront boulevard lined with historic buildings, housing, banks, and trade houses.
+Then, visit YU YUAN GARDENS, dating back to the Ming Dynasty, and a SILK FACTORY to learn about the silk-making process.
+Stop at a local restaurant for lunch featuring XIAOLONGBAO, Shanghai’s most famous dish.
 These tasty soup dumplings are handmade with at least 18 intricate folds to close the top.
 The broth is the star so, to avoid wasting a single drop, gently pick up the dumpling, dip in sauce, and transfer to a Chinese soup spoon.
 Next, make a small hole to release the steam and allow the broth to cool.
 After it cools, sip up the broth and then swallow the dumpling.
 The remainder of the day is at your leisure.
 You may consider joining an optional tour to see a spectacular acrobatic show.

 Day 10 SHANGHAI

-This morning, visit the SHANGHAI MUSEUM, featuring stunning displays of ancient bronze, jade, and ceramics.
-Then, take a WALKING TOUR of the former French Concession, once Shanghai’s leading residential and retail area.
+This morning, take a WALKING TOUR of the former French Concession, once Shanghai’s leading residential and retail area.
 Today, the qualities that made the area so popular endure—from quaint, tree-lined streets and exquisite architecture to charming shops and fashionable restaurants and bars.
 Along the way, see the famous Art Deco Cathay Theatre, explore the narrow lanes of Xintiandi, and visit Fuxing Park, where locals play chess, dance, practice tai chi, and more.
 The afternoon is at your leisure.
 This evening, your Tour Director hosts a special farewell dinner.

 Day 11 SHANGHAI–HONG KONG